jonathanhogg/flitter/docs/install.md

 **Flitter** is implemented in a mix of Python and Cython and requires at least OpenGL 3.3 (Core Profile) or OpenGL ES 3.0.
 At least Python 3.10 is also required as the code uses `match`/`case` syntax.

-It is developed exclusively on Intel macOS, but is tested and supported on Apple Silicon macOS, x86_64 Linux and x86_64 Windows.
+It is supported and tested on Apple Silicon macOS, Intel macOS, x86_64 Linux and x86_64 Windows.
+It is also known to build and run on AArch64 Linux, but no pre-built packages exist.
+It will probably work on AArch64 Windows, but this has never been tested.

 **Flitter** is a command-line tool.
 It is assumed that you are comfortable using the command line on your OS of choice.
 You will also obviously need to be able